ajaxboy/flight-booking-api/README.md

 eg:  `factory(App\User::class)->create()` will result in New User, New Booking, New Reservation and a new Flight (Event/Listener `app/Events/UserCreated.php` triggers the additional factory creations) The trigger of the event happens in User Factory (`database/factories/UserFactory` `->afterCreating()` event.

 ^--- This block above in short explains all of the framework features I used.
-It took me 2 - 3 weeks to learn the framework (by that I mean diggesting the documentation) but only took me about 4 days to complete this project and put in practice some of the things I had learned; I levaraged my vast experience in other systems and frameworks to quickly adapt.
+It took me 2 - 3 weeks to learn the framework (by that I mean diggesting the documentation) but only took me about 4 days to complete this project (including Tests) and put in practice some of the things I had learned; I levaraged my vast experience in other systems and frameworks to quickly adapt.

 Here is how we get this to run (if you want to test it?)